-This project involves a rigorous evaluation of a community-led child injury prevention program in partnership with Aboriginal community-controlled organisations in Walgett, NSW.
+This project involved a rigorous evaluation of a community-led child injury prevention program in partnership with Aboriginal community-controlled organisations in Walgett, NSW.

 WAMS is an Aboriginal community-controlled health service that has been providing a broad range of holistic health services for 33 years and now employs more than 100 staff.
 The DEG is an Aboriginal community-controlled charitable organisation that supports local Elders to resume leadership roles, keep active and healthy, promote local Aboriginal cultural knowledge and identify and develop the Walgett Aboriginal community.
 This work builds on a research partnership between UNSW and DEG called ‘Yuwaya Ngarra-li’, meaning ‘vision’, which aims to improve the wellbeing, social, built and physical environment and life pathways of Aboriginal people in Walgett through evidence-based programs, research projects and capacity building.

-We will establish trusted relationships with young parents and learn of the supports they need, which may include driver licence support programs, parenting, budgeting, nutrition, education or employment services.
-We will then deliver health promotion around childhood injury prevention to groups who are engaged through a variety of information sessions and vocationally focused programs on these topics of interested.
+We established trusted relationships with young parents to understand the support they needed.
+We then delivered health promotion around childhood injury prevention to groups engaged through a variety of information sessions and vocationally focused programs on these topics of interested.

-The project will enable the development of culturally safe co-produced program and provide evidence on its feasibility and acceptability.
+The project enabled the development of a culturally safe co-produced program and provided evidence on its feasibility and acceptability.

 News and media